-• appoints a Designated Safeguarding Lead who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training
+- appoints a Designated Safeguarding Lead who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training - ensures that the DSL role is explicit in the role holder's job description (and also the job description

-- ensures that the DSL role is explicit in the role holder's job description (and also the job description of any Deputy Designated Safeguarding Leads) and that safeguarding responsibilities are identified explicitly in the job/role descriptions of every member of staff and volunteer. - ensures that the DSL or a Deputy DSL is always available during school or college hours for staff to discuss any safeguarding concerns.
-The DSL or a Deputy DSL will generally be expected to be available in person but in exceptional circumstances availability will be via telephone and/or Skype or other such media. - ensures that the DSL or a Deputy DSL is always available at least via telephone or other media as above during any out of hours/out of term school activities. - has a child protection policy and procedures, including a staff code of conduct, that are consistent with local safeguarding partnership and statutory requirements, reviewed annually and made available publicly on the school's website or by other means - has procedures for dealing with allegations of abuse made against members of staff and volunteers including allegations made against the headteacher and allegations against other children - follows safer recruitment procedures that include statutory checks on the suitability of staff to work with children and disqualification from providing childcare regulations - develops an induction strategy that ensures all staff, including the headteacher, and volunteers receive information about the school's safeguarding arrangements, Staff Behaviour Policy (Code Of Conduct) and the role of the DSL on induction - develops a training strategy that ensures all staff, including the headteacher, and volunteers receive appropriate and regularly updated safeguarding and child protection training and updates as required (at least annually) to provide them with the relevant skills and knowledge to safeguard children effectively in line with any requirements of WS.
-The training strategy will also ensure that the DSL receives refresher training and regular updates as defined under the DSL's duties above. - ensures that all staff, including temporary staff and volunteers, are provided with copies of or access to the school's child protection and safeguarding policy and Staff Behaviour Policy (code of conduct) before they start work at the school - appoints a designated teacher to promote the educational achievement of children who are looked after by the Local Authority and who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales; and ensures that the designated teacher has appropriate training - contributes to inter-agency working and plans - provides effective pastoral care, participates in the early help process and offers to initiate Early Help Single Assessments for pupils/students with additional needs in order to provide a co-ordinated offer of early help - teaches pupils about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum.
+- of any Deputy Designated Safeguarding Leads) and that safeguarding responsibilities are identified explicitly in the job/role descriptions of every member of staff and volunteer - ensures that the DSL or a Deputy DSL is always available during school or college hours for staff to discuss any safeguarding concerns.
+The DSL or a Deputy DSL will generally be expected to be available in person but in exceptional circumstances availability will be via telephone and/or Skype or other such media - ensures that the DSL or a Deputy DSL is always available at least via telephone or other media as above during any out of hours/out of term school activities - ensures that the school/college has a child protection policy and procedures, including a staff code of conduct, that are consistent with local safeguarding partnership and statutory requirements, reviewed annually and made available publicly on the school's website or by other means - ensures that the school/college has procedures for dealing with allegations of abuse made against members of staff and volunteers including allegations made against the headteacher and allegations against other children - follows safer recruitment procedures that include statutory checks on the suitability of staff to work with children and disqualification from providing childcare regulations - develops an induction strategy that ensures all staff, including the headteacher, and volunteers receive information about the school's safeguarding arrangements, Staff Behaviour Policy (Code of Conduct) and the role of the DSL on induction - develops a training strategy that ensures all staff, including the headteacher, and volunteers receive appropriate and regularly updated safeguarding and child protection training (including online safety) and updates as required (at least annually) to provide them with the relevant skills and knowledge to safeguard children effectively in line with any requirements of WS.
+The training strategy will also ensure that the DSL receives refresher training and regular updates as defined under the DSL's duties above - ensures that all staff, including temporary staff and volunteers, are provided with copies of or access to the school's child protection and safeguarding policy and Staff Behaviour Policy (code of conduct) before they start work at the school - appoints a designated teacher to promote the educational achievement of children who are looked after by the Local Authority and who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales; and ensures that the designated teacher has appropriate training - ensures that the school/college contributes to inter-agency working and plans - ensures that the school/college provides effective pastoral care and participates in the early help Pathway to Change process for pupils/students with additional needs in order to provide a coordinated offer of early help - teaches pupils about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum